wavesplatform/waves-documentation/en/waves-api-and-sdk/client-libraries/signer.md

    waves.setProvider(new Provider());
    ```

-* For Mainnet & Waves.Exchange Provider-web:
+* For Mainnet & Waves.Exchange ProviderWeb:

    ```js
    import Waves from '@waves/signer';